actris/data-management-plan/DMP/initial-DMP.md

 ## 5. Allocation of resources

-**Cathrine takes the lead on this section.
-Draft should be more like an abstract of the cost book**

 ### Estimate the costs for making your data FAIR.
 Describe how you intend to cover these costs

   Question not answered.